What if we could get the plants people eat to do some of the work for us?” Founding Director of HarvestPlus; 2016 World Food Prize Laureate

 The Micronutrient Initiative (now Nutrition International) attends and subsequently co-funds a pilot dissemination project of vitamin A orange sweet potato in Mozambique.

 CIAT and IFPRI form a joint venture to co-manage the BCP.
-A BCP Program Advisory Committee (PAC) of independent experts and senior CIAT and IFPRI officials is appointed as an effective board.
+A BCP Program Advisory Committee (PAC) of independent experts and senior CIAT and IFPRI officials is appointed as its board.

 In November, the final BCP proposal is approved at the CGIAR Annual General Meeting in Manila; the proposal calls for USD 50 million in funding over the first four years.
 The World Bank provides a combined USD 3 million for the first year of the BCP and the other two approved Challenge Programs.

 The Bill & Melinda Gates Foundation (BMGF), impressed by the rigorous BCP proposal process and donor co-funding, shows interest in becoming a BCP funder.

 2003: The BCP application is re-opened; by October 2003, a contract for USE 25 million (50 percent of USD 50 million over the first four years) in funding is signed with the BMGF.

 HarvestPlus team retreat set out pathway to nourish one billion people: “Seeding a better, healthy life for all.”

 The HarvestPlus team identifies target populations for biofortified crops and conducts proof-of-concept research to prove the feasibility of biofortification.
 They search through thousands of seed specimins in global gene banks to identify nutrient-rich seed lines for use in breeding.